Spergel, David N. Department of Astrophysical Sciences, Princeton University, Princeton, New Jersey.

 - Dark matter candidates

-Particles or objects that exert a gravitational force but do not emit any detectable light or electromagnetic radiation of any kind.
-Dark matter is the dominant form of matter in our Galaxy.
-Astronomers have detected the presence of dark matter through its gravitational effects and have shown that dark matter is not composed of ordinary atoms.
-Particle physicists have suggested several plausible candidates for dark matter; planned experiments are capable of detecting these new particles.
+Particles or objects that exert a gravitational force but do not emit any detectable visible light or other electromagnetic radiation of any kind.
+Dark matter is the dominant form of matter in our Galaxy and in the universe.
+Astronomers have inferred the presence of dark matter through its gravitational effects and have shown that dark matter is not composed of ordinary atoms.
+Particle physicists have suggested several plausible candidates for dark matter; ongoing and planned experiments are capable of detecting these new particles.
 There are controversial claims of dark-matter detection.
+If our understanding of gravity as explained by Albert Einstein’s theory of general relativity is correct, as a century’s-worth of experiments have verified with ever-increasing precision, then dark matter must exist.
+However, it is possible that relativity is not correct, and a new physics paradigm will be needed to solve the mystery of dark matter.
+See also: Elementary particle; Gravity; Relativity; Universe

 The content above is only an excerpt.